tidalmigrations/tidalmigrations.github.io/pages/api/authentication.md

-The purpose of this document is to show you how to modify HTTP requests to send authorized requests to the Tidal Migrations API.
+The purpose of this document is to show you how to modify HTTP requests to send authorized requests to the Tidal API.
-However, to send these requests, you must authenticate with the Tidal Migrations API.
+However, to send these requests, you must authenticate with the Tidal API.

-In order to authenticate with the Tidal Migrations API, you must provide your username and password in the body.
+In order to authenticate with the Tidal API, you must provide your username and password in the body.

-A request to authenticate into the Tidal Migrations API looks like this:
+A request to authenticate into the Tidal API looks like this:

 You will need: